 Yes, it is possible to overdose on Baclofen.
 While most people will only experience mild side effects from taking too much Baclofen, an overdose can be deadly in some cases.
 Baclofen can affect people in different ways, and the severity of the side effects will depend on how much of the drug was taken.

 If you’re concerned about overdosing on Baclofen, please contact your physician to discuss the pros and cons of taking this medication.
-You can also contact treatment centers like Zinnia Healing for professional guidance on using Baclofen safely.
-To learn more about what we offer here at Zinnia Healing, call us at (855) 430-9439.
+You can also contact treatment centers like Zinnia Health for professional guidance on using Baclofen safely.
+To learn more about what we offer here at Zinnia Health, call us at (855) 430-9439.